danieldiamond/gitlab-analytics/README.md

 * "BI as Code", where the software and scripts required are checked into SCM with the attendant benefits: full version control, history, easy collaboration and reviews.
 * CI systems also provide easy frameworks for testing ELT changes and notifications in the event of an issue
 * Automated management of the BI environment means it is easy to make alterations, re-deploy in the event of an issue or outage, as well as provision new environments for different uses like a staging server.

-## Premise
-* [Conway's law](https://en.wikipedia.org/wiki/Conway%27s_law), in summary: "organizations are constrained to produce designs which copy their communication structures"
-* Based on open source tools, 100k organizations should create it together based on mutual best practices
-* Democratize access to business performance, drive better decisions across the org
-* All companies deserve have the business insights of a F500 org, investors will insist on this
-* The companies of the future will build a detailed, actionable model of each individual customer

-There are many [additional concepts and opportunities](doc/concepts.md) to utilize this data internally and externally.

 ## Why integrated